Wiring Q.bloxx Classic Modules in a Distributed System Setup

 Wiring requirements for a distributed measurement setup

-To daisy-chain modules on one UART, an additional 8-pole pluggable terminal block (black) is required on the right-hand side of the module, where the cable to the next module will be connected.
+To daisy-chain multiple modules on a single UART, an additional 8-way pluggable terminal block (black) is required on the right-hand side of each module.
+This is where the cable to the next module in the chain is connected.

 Please refer to Chapter 4 of the Q.bloxx manual for more details on calculating voltage drop and using the extension socket.
 Alternatively, contact your local Gantner Instruments representative for support.